tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 ## Changelog

-- 2020-09-08: Initial version (@erikgrinaker)
+- 2020-09-08: Initial version. (@erikgrinaker)

+- 2020-09-09: Allow changing struct comparability, adding variadic parameters, changing struct field order, and widening named numeric types.
+Expand glossary and clarify terms. (@erikgrinaker)

 ## Context

 With the release of Tendermint 1.0, we want to adopt [semantic versioning](https://semver.org).
 One major implication of this is a guarantee that we will not make backwards-incompatible changes until Tendermint 2.0 (except in pre-release versions).
-In order to provide this guarantee for our Go API, we must clearly define which of our APIs are public, and what changes are considered backwards-incompatible.
+In order to provide this guarantee for our Go API, we must clearly define which of our APIs are public, and what changes are considered backwards-compatible.

 Currently, we list packages that we consider public in our [README](https://github.com/tendermint/tendermint#versioning), but since we are still at version 0.x we do not provide any backwards compatiblity guarantees at all.

 ### Glossary

+* **External project:** a different Git/VCS repository or code base.

-* **External package:** a different Go package, even a child or sibling package in the same project.
+* **External package:** a different Go package, can be a child or sibling package in the same project.

-* **External project:** a different Git repository.
+* **Internal code:** code not meant for use in external projects.

+* **Internal directory:** code under `internal/` which cannot be imported in external projects.

 * **Exported:** a Go identifier starting with an uppercase letter, which can therefore be accessed by an external package.

-* **Go API:** any exported Go identifier.
+* **Private:** a Go identifier starting with a lowercase letter, which therefore cannot be accessed by an external package unless via an exported field, variable, or function/method return value.

-* **Public API:** a Go API that can be imported into an external project.
+* **Public API:** any Go identifier that can be imported or accessed by an external project, except test code in `_test.go` files.

+* **Private API:** any private Go identifier that is not accessible via a public API, and all code in the internal directory.

 ## Alternative Approaches